ABOUT ST. GILES’

 The Food Pantry is seeking donations of personal toiletries — soap, lotions, shampoos/conditioners — and diapers.
 Please contact Aaron to arrange a drop-off of these items.

 St. Giles’ Sunday School

 Sunday School is held on the second Sunday of every month for children ages 3 – 10.
 Sunday School starts at 9:30; children join the regular service prior to the celebration of the Eucharist.

-Children will participate in activities based on Bible lessons.
+Children participate in activities based on Bible lessons.
 They share those activities with the parish members and Giles, the church mouse.